YeosunKyung/SIGNAL/README.md

 **Note**: This is a research archive.
 For questions or collaborations, please open an issue or contact the authors.

-**Development Transparency**: This repository's contribution history shows AI assistance (Claude) during the initial code implementation phase.
-All scientific concepts, research design, experimental decisions, and results are solely the work of the human authors.
-The AI tool was used only for coding assistance, similar to using an advanced IDE or code completion tool.
+**Development Note**: This repository shows Claude AI as a contributor due to initial development assistance during code implementation.
+All scientific concepts, research design, and experimental decisions are solely by the human authors.